 REQUIREMENTS: 4 courses (16 credits)

-- One course in electricity and magnetism -- an introduction to electricity and magnetism, at the level of Physics 15b or higher, including a treatment of electric and magnetic fields in materials, and Maxwell's equations in differential form.
+- One course in electricity and magnetism -- an introduction to electricity and magnetism, at the level of Physics 15b, Physical Sciences 12b, Applied Physics 50b, or higher.

 - One course in wave phenomena and/or optics -- an introduction to the physics and mathematics of wave phenomena from coupled oscillators to physical optics at the level of Physics 15c or higher.